 It had the option when I ordered it for single or three phase and I specified single.

 Three on top labeled E, R, and S. these have wire going off to the main circuit board.
 Directly below these are 3 more labeled exactly the same and that is where I am to connect my input wires.
 I suspected they were for ground, and two hots, but I had never seen the R and S labeling before and wasn't sure if it made a difference which wires I connected to them.
 That's about all the documentation shows.

 Thanks in advance for any advice you can provide.

 Thanks for all your help Dave.
 I've verified the ground.
 Now I'll check out the other terminals.
 I think a call to the manufacturer is definitely in order.

 Thanks again, Gerry

 Hi Gerry, I have searched on the internet for this Shear until I was Blue in the Face.
 All the sites I found have no wiring documentation - Bummer!

 I checked into my electrical symbols and electronic symbols - and what I came up with was of course E-Voltage and R-Resistance.
-Well those are common electrical terms but shoots your theory of E-Earth Ground all to heck.
+These are common electrical terms, but this does not support your theory of E-Earth Ground.